collections_bookmark Part of Bloomburrow

 How often is Rugged Prairie drawn in a Commander game?

-Does casting Rugged Prairie actually improve your chances of winning?
+Does casting Rugged Prairie correlate with winning?

 Is Rugged Prairie legal in Commander?

 Yes.
-Rugged Prairie is legal in Commander, Duel Commander, Legacy, Modern, Vintage, Oathbreaker, and Premodern.
-It is not legal in Standard, Pioneer, Pauper, Alchemy, Brawl, or any of the current digital-only formats.
-Its color identity of {R}{W} means it can only be included in Commander decks whose commander has both red and white in their color identity.
+Rugged Prairie is legal in Commander, Duel Commander, Legacy, Modern, Vintage, and Oathbreaker.
+It is not legal in Standard, Pioneer, Alchemy, Historic, Timeless, Pauper, or Brawl.
+In Commander its color identity is Red-White, so it can only be included in decks whose commander covers both colors.